IamKonstantin/Log/README.md

 Message log in a multithreaded c ++ program

 # Usage
-1) Include log_object.h in main.cpp and initialize LogObject class in main()
+1) Include log_object.h in main.cpp and initialize LogObject class in main().

 #include "log_object.h"